 The Royal Danish Playhouse (Danish: Skuespilhuset) is a theatre building for the Royal Danish Theatre, situated on the harbour front in the Frederiksstaden neighbourhood of central Copenhagen, Denmark.
 It was created as a purpose-built venue for dramatic theatre, supplementing the theatre’s old venue from 1874 on Kongens Nytorv and the 2004 Copenhagen Opera House, which are used for ballet and opera.
 The Royal Playhouse is designed by the Danish architectural practice Lundgaard & Tranberg and received a RIBA European Award in 2008 for its architecture as well as a Red dot design award for the design of the chairs.

-Didier Lockwood (born 11 February 1956 in Calais) is a French jazz violinist.
-He played in the progressive rock/jazz fusion band Magma in the 1970s and is known for his use of electric amplification and experimentation on different sounds on the electric violin.
-In 1979, he released his first album as a leader, New World, and has recorded more than 20 albums of his own since then.
+Didier Lockwood (11 February 1956 – 18 February 2018) was a French jazz violinist.
+He played in the progressive rock/jazz fusion band Magma in the 1970s and was known for his use of electric amplification and experimentation on different sounds on the electric violin.
+In 1979, he released his first album as a leader, New World, and recorded more than 20 albums of his own since then.
 In 1994, Lockwood moved to New York City for 2 years.
 During that time he recorded 2 albums “New York Rendez Vous” and “Storyboard”.
 Lockwood’s influences include fusion violinist Jean-Luc Ponty.
 He took up the electric violin after hearing Ponty play on the album King Kong: Jean-Luc Ponty Plays the Music of Frank Zappa.
 Another important influence was fellow Frenchman Stéphane Grappelli.
 In 2000, Lockwood recorded a tribute album to Grappelli. (from Wikipedia)